 Let the earth hear the words of my mouth.

-My speech will condense as the dew,
+and my speech condense like the dew,

 as the misty rain on the tender grass,

 as the showers on the herb.